COMP122/pythagorean.mips/assignment.md

   if (X > Y)  { System.out.printf("Obtuse!\n") }
   ```

-You can, of course, restructure your program to make it more readable.
-Or you could make it a bit more efficient by computing the difference between X and Y. Then you would select the appropriate output based the value of the difference.
+You can, of course, restructure your program differently to make it more readable or more efficient.
+One alternative is to compute the difference between X and Y.  Then you can select the appropriate output based the value of the difference.

    ```
    if diff is negative, then ...